simealdana/ai-agent-n8n-course/README.md

 - Complete template library with examples

 #### **Module 4: Smart Inputs and External Data Connection**
-- Data classification + applied examples (customer support + reviews sentiment)
+- Data classification + applied examples (customer support)
 - How to connect to Supabase with simple example
 - How to connect to Airtable with simple example
 - How to create Google credentials and connect to Google Sheets